rulerrobin/Coder-Academy/term1/WK1Notes.md

 ## **HTML**

-`<!--comment-->` and  is a comment
+`<!--comment-->` is a comment (ctrl + /)
+For basic boiler plate can use ! and then enter to autofill.

 Some elements in HTML are inline - appearing one beside the other and others are in block (one below the other).
-This can be changed using CSS
+This can be changed using CSS.

+## To View use - http://localhost:portnumber bottom right

 ### **What is HTML**
 * Is markup language used to tell browser how to display content